sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 - You've finished the tutorial [Create a Business Service with Node.js using Visual Studio Code](cp-apm-nodejs-create-service).
 - If you don't have a Cloud Foundry Trial Subaccount on [SAP Cloud Platform](https://cockpit.hanatrial.ondemand.com/cockpit/) yet, create your [Cloud Foundry Trial Account](hcp-create-trial-account).
 - You've downloaded and installed the [cf command-line client](https://github.com/cloudfoundry/cli#downloads) for Cloud Foundry as described in the tutorial [Install the Cloud Foundry Command Line Interface (CLI)](cp-cf-download-cli).
+- Log on to Cloud Foundry using `cf login`(this will ask you to select CF API, org, and space)

 ## Details
 ### You will learn